NY county clerk refuses to file Texas' fine for doctor accused of prescribing abortion pills

 A call seeking comment was made to Carpenter, who is the co-medical director and founder of the Abortion Coalition for Telemedicine.
 Carpenter did not show up for a hearing in the case in Texas.

-Also in Texas, a judge was holding a hearing on Thursday in a case related to a midwife who has been accused by state authorities of performing illegal abortions at a network of clinics she operated in the Houston area.
+Also in Texas, a judge was holding a hearing on Thursday in a case related to a midwife who state authorities have accused of performing illegal abortions at a network of clinics she operated in the Houston area.

-Maria Margarita Rojas has been charged by Paxton's office with providing an illegal abortion and practicing medicine without a license.
+Paxton's office has charged Maria Margarita Rojas with providing an illegal abortion and practicing medicine without a license.
 Two other individuals have also been charged.
 The charges in the case are the first time authorities in Texas have filed criminal counts under the state’s near-total abortion ban.

 The attorney general’s office has also filed a lawsuit that’s seeking to shut down three clinics northwest of Houston that Rojas operated and that authorities allege performed illegal abortion procedures.